corda/corda/docs/source/node-database-initialisation-logging.rst

 where:

-* START:= a log line denoting the start of database schema setup or update
+* START := a log line denoting the start of database schema setup or update
-* CHANGE_SETS_COUNT:=number of change sets detected as needed to be applied against the database
+* CHANGE_SETS_COUNT := number of change sets detected as needed to be applied against the database
-* CHANGE_SETS:= a list of all migrations to run, specified one by log line
+* CHANGE_SETS := a list of all migrations to run, specified one by log line
-* PROGRESS:= log lines before and after running each change set
+* PROGRESS := log lines before and after running each change set
-* END:= a line denoting the successful end of database initialisation
+* END := a line denoting the successful end of database initialisation
-* ERROR:= any error related to a database connection and setup e.g. the node database misconfiguration preventing the node to start, or an error related to creating database schema, a list of predefined error codes will be documented
+* ERROR := any error related to a database connection and setup e.g. the node database misconfiguration preventing the node to start, or an error related to creating database schema, a list of predefined error codes will be documented

 The log line format: